 Subproperty of: E18 Physical Thing.
-P49 has former or current keeper (is former or current keeper of): E39
+P49 has former or current keeper (is former or current keeper of): E39 Actor at the time of validity of the record or database containing the statement that uses this property.

-Actor

-Scope note: This property identifies the E39 Actor or Actors who had custody of an instance of E18 paintings from The Iveagh Bequest (E18) has current keeper The National Gallery (E40)
+Scope note: This property identifies the E39 Actor or Actors who had custody of an instance of E18 Physical Thing